Werrington

 Werrington has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
 AreaSearch has identified 25 projects likely to affect the area.
-Notable ones include Nepean Hospital Redevelopment, The Quarter - Penrith Health & Education Precinct, Werrington Enterprise Living and Learning Precinct (WELL Precinct) Stage 2, and Werrington Mixed-Use Precinct (Stockland & WSU).
-The following list details those most relevant.
+Key projects include Nepean Hospital Redevelopment, The Quarter - Penrith Health & Education Precinct, Werrington Enterprise Living and Learning Precinct (WELL Precinct) Stage 2, and Werrington Mixed-Use Precinct (Stockland & WSU).
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.